-Millwrights install, dismantle, repair, reassemble, and move machinery in factories, power plants, and construction sites.
+A millwright is someone who installs, dismantles, repairs, reassembles, and moves machinery in factories, power plants, and construction sites.
 Because they work in production facilities and construction sites, minor injuries such as cuts, bruises, and strains are common.
-They are typically employed on a contract basis and may spend only a few days or weeks at a single site.
+They are typically employed on a contractual basis and may spend only a few days or weeks at a single site.
 As a result, workers often have variable schedules and may experience downtime between jobs.

 What does a Millwright do?

 - Read highly technical instructions and blueprints on machinery

 - Adjust and align moving parts

 - Replace defective parts of machinery as needed